volkantasci/teable-client-docs/docs/spaces/management.md

 # Managing Spaces

-This guide covers the various operations available for managing spaces in Teable, including listing spaces, retrieving space information, and managing space content.
+This guide covers the various operations available for managing spaces in Teable.

 ## Listing Spaces